netidx/netidx-book/src/administration/admin.md

 **The TUI.** Run `netidx admin` with no subcommand and you get a full-screen terminal interface.
-This is the right choice for a human doing setup or day-to-day cluster administration: it discovers what's on your machine and your network, walks you through decisions, and shows you things a flag can't — like the identicon you match to approve a new member (below).
+This is the right choice for a human doing setup or day-to-day administration: it discovers what's on your machine and your network, walks you through decisions, and shows you things a flag can't — like the identicon you match to approve a new member (below).
 It needs a real terminal.

+![The TUI's Local tab presents this machine's roles and operations.
+The Admin Domain tab provides the corresponding remote administrative view.](../quick-start/resolver/20-status.png)

 **The strict CLI.** Run `netidx admin <command> --flags…` and you get a non-interactive command that does exactly what you told it.
 It is *strict*: